Blake Morgan: Engine Company Records, ECR Music Group

 While producing Anger's Candy, he had started helping other local artists and bands produce projects on the side.
 These on-going projects, as well as frustration with A&R pitches from labels akin to N2K, led Morgan to consider creating his own independent label.
 He went to bands and artists he was recording at the time, and pitched a label where they would have control over their own material and output.

 He launched Engine Company Records in New York City in 2002, and remains CEO and owner.
 It was re-branded as ECR Music Group in late 2012, expanding into an umbrella company that includes Engine Company Records as well as a roster of other labels and artists.
-The associated publishing company is called Big Red Firetruck Music.
+ECR Music Group is distributed by The Orchard, and the label's associated publishing company is called ECR Music Publishing, in partnership with Sony Music Publishing.
 Similar to Rick Rubin's relationship with American Recordings, Morgan produces the music for the label.
 Genres have ranged from emo/punk, to alternative rock, to Classical.
 He has recorded in locations such as The Hit Factory in New York and Compass Point Studios in the Bahamas.